 Why is Medco undertaking this effort?
 Dr. Robert Epstein, Medco chief medical officer, is unusually blunt: “Plavix is going generic in 2011 and if found to be equally effective as Effient for patients [with a particular gene], the study provides the evidence that would allow these patients to opt for a lower cost treatment.”
 Sales of Plavix were almost $4 billion in 2008.
 Ironically, a few days before the Medco announcement, market research firm Cutting Edge Info noted that Eli Lilly and Daiichi Sankyo used its own comparative effectiveness study (the Triton study) to justify a substantially higher price for Effient vs. Plavix.

 Drug-to-drug comparisons are not new (but they are not all that common either).
 But it is rare for the economics of the drugs to be the motivation for the trial.
 And, if you think about it, this trial is as much about targeted therapies as about drug efficacy—also a rare situation for such a widely prescribed drug.
-Although the Medco news release didn’t say anything about the cost of the trial, I’m betting that it will be fairly economical: Medco simply enrolls a sufficient number of existing customers, gets the genetic profile, and then tracks their outcomes in the same systems that they would use to send out reminder notices.
+Although the Medco news release didn’t say anything about the cost of the trial, I’m betting that it will be fairly economical: Medco simply enrolls a sufficient number of existing customers (my emphasis), gets the genetic profile, and then tracks their outcomes in the same systems that they would use to send out reminder notices.
 Lilly’s Triton trial involved over 13,000 patients at 707 trial sites in 30 countries.

 As IT technologies and healthcare reimbursement-processes advance, the ability to draw meaningful patient outcomes from the systems used to deliver medicines gets easier.
 And the economic incentives get stronger.
 Expect more of these comparative effectiveness studies to originate in the benefit or payer community.